 Average nameplate efficiencies of all Early Replacement qualifying equipment in Ameren PY3-PY4.

-The ‘Deemed Cooling Reduction for Advanced Thermostats’ Memorandum will be prepared by the ComEd evaluator, based upon consideration of the Illinois Navigant Advanced Thermostat study, stakeholder input and any data from other relevant and defensible evaluation studies.
-If the ComEd evaluator submits their memo by March 1st 2016, the TAC will have 10 business days to reach consensus concerning the deemed cooling reduction % value and if agreement is reached the ICC Staff will post the finalized memo on the ICC's website on the IL-TRM webpage.
-If the recommendation is not provided by March 1st 2016 or if consensus is not reached, the default 8% should be used effective June 1, 2016.
+The Technical Advisory Committee is currently collaborating on a plan for an upcoming evaluation that will relate to the exact population this measure represents, and results of that evaluation will be used to update this assumption when it is finalized.

 This assumption is based upon the review of many evaluations from other regions in the US (see Navigant workpaper “Illinois Statewide TRM Workpaper_RES_Smart Thermostats_2015 11 02.docx” and VEIC summary “Studies informing the Illinois TRM Savings Characterization for Advanced Thermostats.docx”).
 These sources, are from different regions, products, and program delivery designs, but collectively form a sound basis, and directional guidance for the existence and magnitude of cooling savings.
-Because cooling savings are more volatile than those for heating due to variables in control behaviors, population, and product factors, conservatism is warranted and 8% is considered a conservative estimate based upon the array of results from these studies.
+Because cooling savings are more volatile than those for heating due to variables in control behaviors, population, and product factors, conservatism is warranted and 8% was considered a conservative estimate based upon the array of results from these studies available at the time this value was developed.
 Further evaluation and regular review of this key assumption is encouraged.

 From Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
 Masters Thesis, University of Colorado at Boulder.